 These colorful, graceful birds are full of energy.
-Being flock birds, parakeets are very social with each other and with people.
-They love attention, make wonderful pets, and are some of the most popular pet birds.
+Being flock birds, budgies are very social with each other and with people.
+They love attention, make wonderful pets and are some of the most popular pet birds.

-Parakeets belong to the parrot family and the word “parakeet” means long tail.
-Parakeets are known to inhabit warmer climates like grasslands and are indigenous to Australia.
-On average, a parakeet’s life span will range from 12-15 years.
-Parakeets are small to medium sized parrots with long, tapered tail feathers and many are very colorful.
-The Budgie or Budgerigar, which is called “Parakeet” in the United States, is one of the best-known parakeets.
-However it is just one of more than 120 species and sub-species.
+Budgies belong to the parrot family and the word “parakeet” means long tail.
+Budgies are known to inhabit warmer climates like grasslands and are indigenous to Australia.
+On average, a budgie life span will range from 8-12 years.
+Budgies are small parrots with long, tapered tail feathers and are very colorful.
+The Budgie or Budgerigar, which is called often called “Parakeet” in the United States, is one of the best-known parakeets.
+However it is just one of more than 120 species of Parakeets.

 Cockatiels have been ranked as America’s Number 1 pet bird, due to their outgoing personality and mimicry of whistles.
 Cockatiels are also well knows to talk short phrases.
 Some people say the males are more easily trained to talk.
 Average life span for cockatiels is 15-25 years.
 These popular birds originate from Australia and favor wetlands.

 Cockatiels feature a distinctive crest that will express their emotional state and have long tail feathers that roughly make up half of its total length.
 Normal cockatiels are gray, with white patches on the wings.
 They have a yellow/white face with a bright orange patch over the ‘ear’.
 Cockatiels have a powder to keep their wings water resistant.

 Pied – Increased amount of white patches of feathers cover body

 Pearl – white pearls size dots that stay with the adult female, the male loses these dots after 8 months old.

 Lutino – Bird body is white and yellow with yellow/white/ orange face